 Figures 2 and 3 show the frequency of intervals in which the power balance constraint was relaxed for under-supply conditions in the IPCO BAA for the FMM and RTD, respectively.
 The under-supply infeasibilities are categorized into "valid," "load conformance," and "correctable" instances.
-Prices for the intervals that fell in the "valid" category are instances with under-supply infeasibilities that were not in error and are subject to the transitional period pricing.
-Instances labeled as "load conformance" are the valid infeasibilities observed when a load conformance was in place for that market interval.
+Prices for the intervals that fell in the "valid" category were instances with under-supply infeasibilities that were not in error and were subject to the transitional period pricing.
+Instances labeled as "load conformance" were the valid infeasibilities observed when a load conformance was in place for that market interval.
 Whereas the infeasibilities that fell in the "correctable" category had a correction based on the provisions of Section 35 of the CAISO tariff due to either a software or a data error.

-Figure 2: Frequency of FMM Under-Supply Power Balance Infeasibilities for the IPCO BAA
+Figure 2: Frequency of FMM Under-Supply Power Balance Infeasibilities for the IPCO BAA.

-3 Figure 1 also provides an estimated proxy price, which for IPCO is MID C hub price.
+Figure 1 also provides an estimated proxy price, which for IPCO is MID C hub price.

-Figure 3: Frequency of RTD Under-Supply Power Balance Infeasibilities for the IPCO BAA
+Figure 3: Frequency of RTD Under-Supply Power Balance Infeasibilities for the IPCO BAA.

-In the IPCO BAA, there were no under-supply infeasibilities in the FMM, however, there were six (0.07 percent of the time) valid under-supply infeasibilities in the RTD.
-Table 1 lists the RTD intervals with infeasibilities observed in June, including the amount of load conformance to reflect the instances in which the load conformance limiter would have been triggered and offset the infeasibility.
+In the IPCO BAA, there were no valid infeasibilities in the FMM for August, whereas, there were two (2) intervals with valid under-supply infeasibilities.
+Table 1 lists the valid RTD intervals with infeasibilities.